- Expansion and renovation of existing park in north Knoxville

 - Stephanie Cook – CIty of Knoxville Accessibility Coordinator

-With all of the input gathered, ETCDC design staff and volunteer advisor Chris Hall, landscape designer with CRJA – IBI Group, developed a master plan considering the wants and needs of all the stakeholder organizations.
+With all of the input gathered, ETCDC design staff and volunteer advisor Chris Hall, landscape designer with CRJA – IBI Group, developed a master plan considering all stakeholder organizations’ wants and needs.

-There is new entry sign proposed for Ludlow and Broadway located on KUB property.
+There is a new entry sign proposed for Ludlow and Broadway located on the KUB property.
 The sign is to be constructed of stacked stone with a concrete cap to match other historic stone markers located at SRVMP.
-In an earlier study there was a flag court located at the entry, but due to low power lines the flag court is proposed to be relocated to the renovated J.B.
+In an earlier study, there was a flagged court located at the entry, but due to low power lines, the flag court is proposed to be relocated to the renovated J.B.
 Owen Overlook.

 The J.B.
 Owen Overlook structure is deteriorating and its open structure has been allowing homeless camps to develop and areas for crime to occur.
 The new plan uses concrete and stacked stone and creates a solid wall to the ground below.
 It will have a concrete cap with lowered sections for accessible viewing.
 The wall will have a bronze plaque explaining the views, two viewing telescopes, parking (accessible and general), and a lighted Veterans Flag Court.
 There will also be black and red benches that had previously been donated to the VHSFC for use in the park.
 These benches will be used at the Overlook and other Veterans Information Kiosks, educational markers with monuments, and memorials located throughout the park.
 Fifteen of the benches will be used and three left for repair parts when needed.
 When bench replacement is required, Parks and Rec will use the standard benches.
 See Master Plan and Rendering Boards.Read less